Dynamic Biotics Review 2026: Worth the Price?

 L. plantarum LP-115

 A probiotic strain with limited human research.
-Safety looks okay, but benefits are largely unproven.
+Appears safe but lacks strong evidence for specific health benefits.

 L. fermentum SBS-1

 A specific probiotic strain with no published clinical research.
-Benefits are unproven beyond general probiotic class data.
+Benefits are unproven.

 L. acidophilus LA-14

-Probiotic strain with early evidence for immune support; most studies use it in multi-strain blends.
+Probiotic strain with early evidence for immune support and inflammation reduction in multi-strain blends.

 L. rhamnosus LR-32

-Probiotic strain with limited research; one small trial suggests it may reduce oral Candida in denture wearers.
+Probiotic strain with limited research; one trial suggests it may reduce oral Candida in denture wearers.

 L. brevis LBR-35